briankearney/ans_dev_sandbox_playbook/docs/TROUBLESHOOTING.md

 **Issue:** Virtual environment created with Python 3.13 or higher

 **Solution:**
-The project requires Python 3.10-3.12 due to the pytest plugin conflict mentioned above.
-The activation script automatically selects the newest compatible version.
+The project requires Python 3.10-3.12 (< 3.13) due to pytest-testinfra/pytest-ansible plugin conflicts.
+The activation script automatically selects the newest compatible version available on your system.
 If you need to recreate your environment:

 ```bash
 deactivate